surma/surma.dev/content/things/portrait-mode.md

 Alright, I will admit: The titular question is not actually the question that prompted me to write this article.
 What I was trying to figure out if the [significantly bigger sensor in the Ricoh GR III will give let me use a thinner depth of field than the Canon PowerShot G7 X Mark III][camera comparison].
 I started researching to understand Depth of Field (DoF), which is the area in your camera’s view that is considered “in focus”.
 The more I got into it, the more I realized that the underlying physics also explain why on your phone’s camera pretty much _everything_ is in focus.
 But before we can talk about cameras and sensors, we have to go back to high school and catch up on some basic optics!

 ## Lenses and light rays
-_Real_ lenses, and especially real _camera_ lenses are quite complicated.
-To keep it somewhat manageable, I wil assume that we are working with “perfect” lenses throughout this article.
+In the earlier days of photography, lenses were simple.
+Today’s lenses, on the other hand, are quite complicated.
+They fulfil the same purpose, but with a whole bunch of benefits over their earlier counterparts.
+To keep this article somewhat manageable, I will focus on the earlier simpler lenses.
+Not only that, but I will assume that we are working with “perfect” lenses throughout this article.
 They don’t have any chromatic abberation (i.e. they don’t bend different wave lengths differently), they don’t have vignetting (i.e. the don’t lose light at the edges) and they are “thin” lenses (i.e. they can be modeled with simplified formulas).
 I will also only look at bi-convex lenses.
-While real camera lenses contain all kinds of lenses (concave, convex-concave, aspherical, etc), they aim to behave like a single biconvex lens.
+Contemporary camera lenses contain all kinds of lenses (concave, convex-concave, aspherical, etc), but they only do that get all these benefits that they have over their predecessors.

 The two most important parameters of a lens for this excursion is its focal length $f$ and diameter $D$.
 The diameter is literally that, determining the size of the piece of glass.
-The smaller focal length $f$, the more the light rays are bent.
+The smaller focal length $f$, the more the light rays are bent when they pass through the lens.
 The bigger the focal length $f$, the less they get bent.
-In the our case of “thin lenses”, the focal length forms a tool for us to _geometrically_ construct where light rays get focused.
-The rule is that rays that enter the lens parallel to the lens axis, will intersect in the focal point.
+In the our case of “thin lenses”, the focal length describe the distance of the focal point from the center of the lens.
+The rule is that rays that enter the lens parallel to the lens axis, will intersect the focal point.

 <figure>